TEAbraham/Project-2/README.md

-# Project-2 Visualizing traffic and air quality of Chicago
+# Visualizing traffic and air quality of Chicago

 Kanika, Rajesh, Tom, and Angang

 ## Project description

-How does Chicago traffic and air quality change over time?
+How do Chicago traffic and air quality change over time?
 We have developed a web dashboard to visualize both real-time and historical trends.
-Check out our visualizations [here](https://chicago-traffic-air.herokuapp.com/)!
+Check out our visualizations [here](https://chicago-traffic-pollution.herokuapp.com/)!

 ## Data sources